 - 1) FORMS MUST BE COMPLETED AND SIGNED IN BLACK INK AND MOST MUST BE NOTARIZED.
 The clerk's office will notarize documents and charge a fee (see attached schedule).
-Please bring a valid ID. - 2) Names must be written the same way on all documents (no full names on one document and initials on another). - 3) PETITIONER should complete the following forms and notarize the ones with a notary signature line: - A) Civil cover sheet (does not need to be notarized) - B) Petition for Change of Name (Minor Children), Form 12.982(c) if both parents sign the petition, both must attend the hearing.
-If one parent is unable to attend the hearing, that parent should sign the Consent for Change of Name, Form 12.982(d), instead of signing the petition - C) Notice of Related Cases, Form 12.900(h) - D) Report of Legal Name Change, DH 427 complete only the sections as indicated in the SAMPLE - E) Designation of Current Address and E-mail Address, Form 12.915 - 4) RESPONDENT should complete the following forms and notarize the ones with a notary signature line: - A) Consent for Change of Name, Form 12.982(d) only complete this form if you are unable to attend the final hearing - 5) BOTH PARENTS should complete the following forms and notarize the ones with a notary signature line: - A) Petition for Change of Name (Minor Children), Form 12.982(c) if both parents sign the petition, both must attend the hearing.
-If one parent is unable to attend the hearing, that parent should sign the Consent for Change of Name, Form 12.982(d), instead of signing the petition - B) 12 Rules of Courtroom Civility (does not need to be notarized)
+Please bring a valid ID. - 2) Names must be written the same way on all documents (no full names on one document and initials on another). - 3) Complete the following forms and notarize the ones with a notary signature line: - A) Civil cover sheet (does not need to be notarized) - B) Petition for Change of Name (Adult), Form 12.982(a) - C) Notice of Related Cases, Form 12.900(h) - D) Report of Legal Name Change, DH 427 complete only the sections as indicated in the SAMPLE - E) Designation of Current Address and E-mail Address, Form 12.915